raimohanska/harmaja/README.md

 More dealing with async request at [examples/consultants](examples/consultants/index.tsx).

-## Cool FRP things

-TODO where FRP really shines.
-It's not just a Redux replacement.

-Dealing with asynchronicity.
-For example request/response.
-Debounce.
-Flatmaplatest.

 ## Category theory view

 TODO this is a nice opportunity to introduce some Category theoretic concepts as well